Brainhack-Proceedings-2015/Margulies-AMX-Surfdist/brainhack-report.md

 #Approach

 The calculation of geodesic distance along a mesh surface is based in the cumulative distance of the shortest path between two points.
 The first challenge that arises is the sensitivity of the calculation to the resolution of the mesh: the corser the mesh, the longer the shortest path may be, as the distance becomes progressively less direct.
-This problem has been previously addressed and subsequently implemented in the python package [gdist](https://pypi.python.org/pypi/gdist/), which calculates the exact geodesic distance along a mesh by estimating...
+This problem has been previously addressed and subsequently implemented in the python package [gdist](https://pypi.python.org/pypi/gdist/), which calculates the exact geodesic distance along a mesh by estimating...~\cite{Mitchell1987-iw}

 The second challenge, for which there was no prefabricated solution, is ensuring that the shortest path does not tranverse non-cortical areas--- most prominently, the medial wall.
 It is therefore necessary to remove mesh nodes prior to calculating the exact geodesic, which requires reconstructing the mesh and calculating the respective new node indices for any seed regions-of-interest.